Bahar Mustafa race row

 In 2015 a racial controversy developed in the United Kingdom surrounding the activities of Bahar Mustafa, a representative for Goldsmiths Students' Union.
-The incident resulted in media and academic discussions regarding race relations and the impact of police investigations on free speech.
+The incident resulted in media and academic discussions regarding hate of boys and men, race relations and the impact of police investigations on free speech.

 A Londoner of Turkish Cypriot ancestry, Mustafa worked as the welfare and diversity officer of Goldsmiths Students' Union and was a self-described feminist and anti-racist activist.
 In early 2015 she organised several events at Goldsmiths, University of London in which white students, and in another case both white and male students, were banned.
 This attracted national attention, with commentators criticising this as racial segregation and accusing Mustafa of racism and sexism, which Mustafa denied.
-Further controversy surrounded her alleged posting to Twitter "KillAllWhiteMen" and for referring to a fellow student as "white trash".
+Further controversy surrounded her posting to Twitter "KillAllWhiteMen" and for referring to a fellow student as "white trash".
+She also put her hand to a poster on the door of her office with the slogan "kill all white men" with a picture of a man with tears rolling down his face.
 A petition was launched calling for Mustafa to be sacked; a vote of no confidence initiated by Goldsmiths' students failed to gain sufficient support to remove her from the position.
 The Metropolitan Police launched an investigation into Mustafa's comments; they initially charged her on two counts, but dropped proceedings after concluding that they were unlikely to secure a conviction.
 This police investigation attracted media attention, with commentators from across the political spectrum describing it as an affront to free speech.
 Amid an investigation into allegations of bullying, in November 2015 Mustafa resigned from her position at Goldsmiths.